k8s-installer/k8s-installer/rhel7/README.md

 Required RPM packages and container images of docker and kubernetes are downloaded.

-Transfer all scripts and generated *.tar.gz files to target machine.

 ## Install kubernetes and kubeadm

+Transfer all scripts and generated *.tar.gz, *.yaml files to target machine.

 On the target machine (offline) execute: